CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 ### Task 5: Assign a Configuration profile to Windows devices

+In this task you will assign the configuration profile to the developer device group so the settings apply to SEA-WS1.

 1. In the **Microsoft Intune admin center**, in the navigation pane select **Devices (1)**, then on the **Devices | Overview** blade select **Configuration (2)**, and on the **Devices | Configuration** blade in the details pane select the **Contoso Developer – standard (3)** profile.

    ![](../media/72.png)